chrislee3405/persona_stand_ec2yml/README.md

-# persona_stand_ec2yml
-For ec2 to pull image from ECR

 # Deploying to EC2 with Docker Compose

 This guide walks through deploying the app to an EC2 instance using `docker-compose.ec2.yml` and images stored in AWS ECR.